jasondebolt/phoenix-docker/README.md

 ```

 #### Create a personal access token in GitHub
-- Settings > Developer Settings > Personal access token
+* Settings > Developer Settings > Personal access token
-- Token description can be "DockerPipelineWebhook"
+* Token description can be "DockerPipelineWebhook"
-- Scope should be "admin:repo_hook" and "repo" scopes.
+* Scope should be "admin:repo_hook" and "repo" scopes.
-- Copy the token locally so we can use it later.
+* Copy the token locally so we can use it later.
-- Save token and click "Enable SSO", then "Authorize" --> IMPORTANT
+* Save token and click "Enable SSO", then "Authorize" --> IMPORTANT
-- Click Continue, and continue again.
+* Click Continue, and continue again.

 #### Save the token in SSM parameter store
 You should see a pair of "Version" responses.

 ```
-./ssm-put-github-token.sh {your-github-token} {github-username-of-token-owner}
+./ssm-put-github-token.sh {your-github-token}
 ```

 #### Update parameter file
-Update the params in the 'template-pipeline-params.json' file, using your project role.
+* Update the params in the 'template-pipeline-params.json' file, using your project role.

 ```
 $ git add -A